-Money plays a factor in when and if marijuana will be legalized at the federal level in a few ways – from where money is coming from to where it’s going.
+Money plays a factor in when and if cannabis will be legalized at the federal level in a few ways – from where money is coming from to where it’s going.
 First, consider the size of the marijuana market.
-As Bloomberg reports, sales in Colorado already top $1 billion per year.
-A study from New Frontier Data estimated that if marijuana is legalized at the federal level, the industry could generate annual tax revenue of at least $10 billion.
+New Frontier Data projects that legal cannabis sales only in states where cannabis is legal today for medical and/or recreational use will reach $30 billion by 2025.
+A separate study from New Frontier Data last year estimated that if marijuana is legalized at the federal level, the industry could generate annual tax revenue of at least $10 billion.

 States that have already legalized medical and/or adult-use marijuana have enjoyed the tax income from the industry, and it’s not a big leap to understand why legalization and the money that comes from it could be enticing at the federal level.

-An October 2018 Gallup Poll found that 66% of Americans support legalizing marijuana, and 94% of Americans support medical marijuana.
-Specifically, 53% of Republicans overall support marijuana legalization, while 75% of Democrats and 71% of Independents are in favor of it.
+An October 2019 Gallup Poll found that 66% of Americans support legalizing marijuana.
+Specifically, 51% of Republicans overall support marijuana legalization, while 76% of Democrats and 68% of Independents are in favor of it.

-This month, Food and Drug Administration (FDA) Commissioner Scott Gottlieb said in an interview on CNBC, “There is probably going to be a policy reckoning around [marijuana] at some point in the future.”
+One year ago, Food and Drug Administration Commissioner Scott Gottlieb said in an interview on CNBC, “There is probably going to be a policy reckoning around [marijuana] at some point in the future.”
 In the same interview, he said, “Obviously, it’s happening at the state level, and I think there’s an inevitability that it’s going to happen at the federal level at some point soon.”

-Of course, there is no way of knowing what that “policy reckoning” will be, but based on the signs we’re seeing in Washington and beyond, a policy reckoning is long past due.
-The marijuana industry and 66% of Americans are hoping it’s a reckoning that brings about marijuana legalization.
+Of course, there is no way of knowing what that “policy reckoning” will be, but it’s clear that a policy reckoning is long overdue.
+The cannabis industry and 66% of Americans are hoping it’s a reckoning that brings about federal legalization.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.